Docs-Geek/api-documentation-course/docs/dev-setup.md

    {"categories":[],"created_at":"2020-01-05 13:42:26.194739","icon_url":"https://api.chucknorris.io/img/avatar/chuck-norris.png","id":"ZYuYuFQVSfamBUYfzFADMQ","updated_at":"2020-01-05 13:42:26.194739","url":"https://api.chucknorris.io/jokes/ZYuYuFQVSfamBUYfzFADMQ","value":"Chuck Norris has more subscribers than Pewdiepie."}%
    ```

+If the data returned to the terminal has the same fields as mentioned above (the actual data may differ), it confirms that you can send API requests using curl in the terminal.

 <br/>

 ## Stop the Codespace

 <br/>

-You are allotted a certain number of hours as part of the free account when using GitHub Codespaces, which is why it is important to stop your codespace when you finish your exercises.
+When using GitHub Codespaces with a free account, you are allocated a specific number of hours.
+It's important to stop your Codespace when you finish your exercises, as leaving it running will consume the hours remaining on your free account.
+The number of hours provided with the free account should be more than enough to complete all the course exercises and allow for additional experimentation.

 <br/>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/fo4JN1T9oJU?si=zRr2c0ix8xiBFBMG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/fo4JN1T9oJU?si=zRr2c0ix8xiBFBMG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <br/>